The future of music, made here.

 Tuition: $999

 During the course, students will listen to recorded examples demonstrating jazz theory in practice.
 They will also learn to apply these theoretical concepts to their instruments/voice and compose pieces that showcase their understanding of jazz theory.
 It’s important to note that this class covers very different material compared to a classical theory class.
 By building a solid foundation in jazz theory, students can make their private lesson time more effective, allowing their teacher to focus on technique and improvisation rather than fundamental theory.
 Additionally, the class is engaging and interactive, with opportunities for social interaction, playing, singing, and improvising in class, all while building essential skills through practical application of theory.
-This course continues into the Spring semester as Jazz Theory II.
+Students will be grouped by experience level to ensure personalized instruction and meaningful growth.

 Online Classes